What is the ‘skin test’?

 The severe interpretation used in England and Scotland is slightly different to the one used in Wales, where some clear animals at standard interpretation may become IRs at severe interpretation.

-Sensitivity – the probability that a test will correctly identify an infected animal as positive, i.e. the higher the sensitivity of the test, the lower the probability of incorrectly classifying an infected animal as uninfected (a false negative result).
+The probability that a test will correctly identify an infected animal as positive.
+The higher the sensitivity of the test, the lower the probability of incorrectly classifying an infected animal as uninfected (a false negative result).

-Specificity – the probability that a test will correctly identify an animal that is free from infection as negative, i.e. the higher the specificity, the lower the probability of incorrectly classifying an uninfected animal as infected (a false positive result).
+The probability that a test will correctly identify an animal that is free from infection as negative.
+The higher the specificity, the lower the probability of incorrectly classifying an uninfected animal as infected (a false positive result).

 The specificity of the skin test used in the UK is very high – approximately 99.98% at standard interpretation1.
 In practical terms, this means that you would expect approximately one false positive result for every 5,000 uninfected cattle tested using standard interpretation.
 This very high specificity gives us a high degree of confidence that the vast majority of the skin test reactors identified in high incidence areas of England and Wales are animals truly infected with TB, irrespective of whether or not lesions typical of the disease can be detected during post-mortem meat inspection in the slaughterhouse (see the next section on the predictive value of the test).
 Even in low incidence areas such as Scotland the majority of skin test reactors are likely to be truly infected with TB, irrespective of whether or not lesions typical of TB are found at slaughter.